PaulBlanche/frugal/docs/data/getting-started/07-using-preact.md

 ## `useData` and `usePathname` hooks

-Integration with preact comes with two hooks `useData` and `usePathname` that will return the current data object and the current pathname :
+Integration with Preact comes with two hooks `useData` and `usePathname` that will return the current data object and the current pathname:

 ```tsx
 import {